 aspects, such as allowing access to all available volumes:

-apiVersion: extensions/v1beta1 kind: PodSecurityPolicy metadata: name: my-psp spec: privileged: false # Prevents creation of privileged Pods seLinux: rule: RunAsAny supplementalGroups: rule: RunAsAny runAsUser: rule: RunAsAny fsGroup: rule: RunAsAny volumes: - '*'
+apiVersion: policy/v1beta1 kind: PodSecurityPolicy metadata: name: my-psp spec: privileged: false # Prevents creation of privileged Pods seLinux: rule: RunAsAny supplementalGroups: rule: RunAsAny runAsUser: rule: RunAsAny fsGroup: rule: RunAsAny volumes: - '*'

 The PodSecurityPolicy specification can secure numerous